bjucps/cps110-thinkcspy/_sources/01-GeneralIntro/MeettheTurtle.rst

 1. On Line 1, the ``import turtle`` command allows us to begin using the Python turtle.
 Without this line, we wouldn't be able to draw with the turtle.

-2. Line 2 causes the turtle to move forward by 150 unites.
+2. Line 2 causes the turtle to move forward by 150 units.

 3. Line 3 causes the turtle to rotate left in place 90 degrees.